scotch-io/scotch-box/README.md

 ## License Required?!!!!?!

 Still MIT License for the free version.
-Free version is still beast.
+The free version is still a beast.

 Pro will help support the project, let you customize somet things a bit more, and will help this project survive.
-If you're super pissed about this, in school, working for good causes, hurting for cash, email me at nick@scotch.io so I can get you setup with Pro no charge.
+If you're super pissed about this, in school, working for good causes, or hurting for cash, then email me at nick@scotch.io so I can get you setup with Pro no charge.

 "Scotch Box Pro" is a paid version of the original Scotch Box.
 [Go Pro Now!](https://box.scotch.io/pro)